 9. WebPageTest.org

-Web Page TestWebsite speed is vital for rankings and overall site engagement.
-If you have a slow site, this should be one of your top priorities.
 WebPageTest looks like it’s from 2005, but it is one of the best free website speed tools available.
 It runs the test 3 times to create an average.
 It creates a recent history of your speed tests so you can monitor improvements.
-It also allows you to do side by side video comparisons of pages loading.
+It also allows you to do side-by-side video comparisons of page loading.
 Pingdom and Google Page Speed Insights are good too, but I think this one is the best.

 10. Run a Google Search for free SEO audit and take your pick

-For this I literally mean just typing “free SEO audit” into your Google search bar and choosing a few.
+For this, I literally mean just typing “free SEO audit” into your Google search bar and choosing a few.
 While there are plenty of sites that will take your money for an automated SEO site audit, they all really seem to do the same thing at the end of the day with slight variations.
 Many of these sites will allow you to run a few free audits before they attempt to charge you, but there are enough of these types of sites that you really don’t need to pay.

 11. SEO Plugins: Yoast/Squirrly SEO

-If you work with WordPress sites and you do SEO, then you are probably well aware of Yoast.
-It’s the baseline.
-It has everything you need.
-Still, there is a new SEO plugin making some noise called Squirrly SEO.
+Squirrly SEO.
 It has some added auto-linking abilities in addition to some other features.
 For now, I am sticking with Yoast, but I will likely be looking into Squirrly in 2019 if they keep up their momentum.
 (Also, don’t pay for Yoast premium.
 There is really no added benefit.)

 12. Better Search & Replace WordPress Plugin